e-hat/e-hat.github.io/index.md

 Here are some of my favorite projects I've worked on over the years:

 * **plume** - A C-level programming language that compiles to x86-64 assembly.
   I am currently writing its compiler in Haskell.
-I'll write about it on this website, but I'll just mention quickly that it has a fun syntax for low-level programming.
-[github](https://github.com/e-hat/plume)
+It has a strong static type system and a terse, clear syntax.
+I've written about it [here](/blogs) [github](https://github.com/e-hat/plume)
 * **efgl** - A rendering engine written in OpenGL and C++ that implements a clustered-forward pipeline with GPU compute.
 At the moment,